telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/rds.md

 ![aws-rds002](images/aws-rds002.png)

-This will lead you to the Selected Engine page.
+This will lead you to the **Select Engine** page.
 Select *SQL server Express Edition* and click Next.

 ![aws-rds003](images/aws-rds003.png)